Detection and parameter estimation challenges of Type-II lensed binary black hole signals: Conclusion and Future Work

 \section{Conclusion and Future Work}

-Strong lensing produces three types of images; Type-I, Type-II and Type-III corresponding to the minima, saddle and maxima of the total arrival time of the lensed GWs.
-While Type-I and III images do not affect the frequency profiles of the unlensed BBH signals the Type-II image can, depending on the morphology of the signals, e.g., if the unlensed BBH signals have contributions from HMs or have support for the precession or eccentricity or any combination of these; for such signals the Type-II image strains receive additional distortions due to the phase shift ($\pi/2$) caused by the strong lensing.
+Strong lensing produces three types of images; Type-I, Type-II and Type-III, corresponding to the minima, saddle and maxima of the total arrival time of the lensed GWs.
+While Type-I and III images do not affect the frequency profiles of the unlensed BBH signals, the Type-II image can, depending on the morphology of the signals. {For example, if the unlensed BBH signals have support for HMs, precession, eccentricity or any combination of these, the Type-II image strains would receive additional distortions due to the phase shift ($\pi/2$) caused by strong lensing.
 In this work, we explored the possibility of identifying Type-II lensed signals usingthese distortions in the observed signals.}

-Using a set of full parameter estimation recoveries for \TypeII{} lensed injections on a varied parameter space, we showed that it would be possible to ascertain the \TypeII{} nature of the most lensed BBH signals at high SNRs ($\gtrsim 100$).
-This becomes very relevant for the 3G detectors and beyond where such high SNR events could be frequently expected.
+Using a set of full parameter estimation recoveries for \TypeII{} lensed injections on a varied parameter space, we showed that it would be possible to ascertain the \TypeII{} nature of the most lensed BBH signals at high SNRs.
+This becomes very relevant for the 3G detectors and beyond, where such high SNR events could be frequently expected.
 This study implies that we should be able to tell if an event is \TypeII{} lensed or not just by the observation of a single image.

-We then showed that the identifiable Type-II images, which are of our interest here, will have sufficient distortions caused by the lensing phase shift $\pi/2$ that when they are recovered with Type-I image templates we would recover significantly biased parameters of the underlying BBH signals.
+We then showed that the identifiable Type-II images, which are of our interest here, will have sufficient distortions caused by the lensing phase shift $\pi/2$ that when they are recovered with Type-I image templates, would recover significantly biased parameters of the underlying BBH signals.
 We quantified these biases for a range of inclinations, total mass, and mass ratios of the binary.
-Our results suggest that the recovery of parameters such as the chirp mass, mass rattio, the coalescence time, luminosity distance, inclination and the sky position of the binary becomes significantly biased and in many cases completely biased.
-Since the first-cut search for lensed pairs involves demanding consistency between the sky positions of the images, we suggest that parameter estimation should be strictly performed using Type-II templates on all signals, and the overlaps should be calculated between both \TypeI{} and \TypeII{} recoveries for both signals in the pair.
+Our results suggest that the recovery of parameters such as the chirp mass, mass ratio, coalescence time, luminosity distance, inclination and the sky position of the binary becomes significantly biased.
+Since the first-cut search for lensed pairs involves demanding consistency between the sky positions of the images, we suggest that parameter estimation should be performed using Type-II templates on all signals {because, \textit{a priori}, we would not know the nature of the image types as well as the parameters of the signals}.